LSEG-API-Samples/Example.MessengerChatBot.Python/README.md

 *Note:*
 - The Python example has been qualified with Python versions 3.9
 - Please refer to the [pip installation guide page](https://pip.pypa.io/en/stable/installing/) if your environment does not have the [pip tool](https://pypi.org/project/pip/) installed.
-- If your environment already have a websocket-client library installed, you can use ```pip list``` command to verify a library version, then use ```pip install --upgrade websocket-client``` command to upgrade websocket-client library.

 ## <a id="appkey"></a>Getting the AppKey value